naah69/hugo-theme-artwhite/README.md

 # Art White Theme for Hugo

-Art White is a clean, elegant, but fully functional blog theme for Hugo.
+Art White is a  blog theme for Hugo.
 Here is a live [demo site](http://www.naah69.com) using this theme.

 It is based on [Clean WhiteTheme](https://github.com/zhaohuabing/hugo-theme-cleanwhite).

 ## 1 New Function
 1. Changyan Comments
+2. English Participles With Algolia(it need node.js environment)
-2. Chinese Participles With Algolia(it need java environment)
+3. Chinese Participles With Algolia(it need java environment)
-3. Busuanzi Page View Count
+4. Busuanzi Page View Count
-4. Article Floatting Directory
+5. Article Floatting Directory
-5. Optional Sidebar Tag
+6. Optional Sidebar Tag
-6. Page Button
+7. Page Button
-7. Server、Compile And Deploy Script
+8. Server、Compile And Deploy Script

 ## 2 Screenshots